Deploying XenForo to Compute Engine

 XenForo is an extensible and flexible community forum software written in PHP.
 With proper configurations, you can transform XenForo into a simple message board of your own or an online forum serving thousands of users.

-Google Cloud Compute Engine delivers virtual machines (VMs) running in Google’s innovative data centers and worldwide fiber network.
-Compute Engine allows you to easily host your own XenForo website, while giving you all the benefits of Google Cloud Platform, such as fast and efficient networking, high flexibility, great performance, and access to a variety of Google Cloud services.
+Compute Engine delivers virtual machines (VMs) running in Google’s data centers and worldwide fiber network.
+Compute Engine allows you to host your own XenForo website, while giving you all the benefits of Google Cloud, such as fast and efficient networking, high flexibility, great performance, and access to a variety of Google Cloud services.

 - Create a Compute Engine instance